 - Using hardware bans to keep cheaters from rejoining with new accounts

-We'll know better how well Riot's anti-cheat suite is working when Valorant leaves closed beta.
+We'll know better how well Riot's anti-cheat suite is working after we have a longer time period to judge Valorant by.
 It's unlikely that cheating will be eradicated from any competitive game, but if Riot can make encountering cheaters in Valorant a truly rare and surprising occurrence, it'll have done better than a lot of its competitors.

 How do Valorant players feel about Vanguard?

-When I filter out the extremes, the general sentiment I'm seeing is: 'It's good that Riot is taking anti-cheat seriously, but Vanguard is too intrusive.'
+When I filter out the extremes, the general sentiment during the beta was: 'It's good that Riot is taking anti-cheat seriously, but Vanguard is too intrusive.'

-Vanguard is acting like a PC security suite, and it's blocking software that people rely on—software that isn't considered a security risk by actual antivirus software.
+Vanguard was acting like a PC security suite, but it was blocking software that people rely on—software that isn't considered a security risk by actual antivirus software.
 That is of course going to irritate PC gamers, who are particularly sensitive to any loss of control over their machines.
-I don't like it when anything stops me from doing what I want to do with my PC, such as running Core Temp, potential driver vulnerability or not.
+I don't like it when anything stops me from doing what I want to do with my PC, potential driver vulnerability or not.

-One recommendation I've seen a few times is that Vanguard should let players run software it has concerns about, but prevent them from playing Valorant unless they reboot and make sure those programs don't run.
-That would be less invasive, though also more complicated and confusing for users and possibly less secure.
+The main recommendation from players was that Vanguard should let players run software it has concerns about, but prevent them from playing Valorant unless they reboot and make sure those programs don't run.
+That's the direction Riot has said it's going in.

 For now, it's something players will have to put up with if they want to play Valorant, though Riot did at least make it easier to disable or uninstall Vanguard by adding a system tray icon.
 I've taken to uninstalling Vanguard between Valorant sessions.
 It means that I have to reinstall it (it's tiny, so that's fine) and reboot my PC before playing Valorant, but that's not a very big deal given how quickly PCs can boot these days.
 I'd say it takes me about as much time to reinstall Vanguard, reboot, and launch Valorant as it does to launch Rainbow Six Siege and get to the menu.
 That may say more about Siege, though.